-Create more object types, like shown in the image below.
-Set the parent for all these object types to Compan y assets.
+Create more object types, like shown on the image below.
+The image also includes references, but we'll take care of them in the next step.
+Set the parent for all these object types to Company assets.

 Parent object type Child object types

 Company assets Manufacturer

 Location

 Server Type

-Server

-Computer

-Computer Type

-Software